anderssandstrom/tc_target_drive/doc/connectToPLCReadme.md.txt

 3. test to ping controller 172.30.2.35
 4. In twincat when searching for target.
 Enter ip directly in the searchbox in the top left corner.
 172.30.2.35
 5. Press top left button, then the target drive plc should appear
+6. Maybe needed click advanced and check "unidirectional"
-6. Add route (pw = "1")
+7. Add route (pw = "1")
-7. Close dialog
+8. Close dialog
-8. Now you should be able to choose the targetdrive plc as "target"
+9. Now you should be able to choose the targetdrive plc as "target"

 If not work, disable firewall in virtual machine.